kolourr/BANKI/BANKI-template.md

   - **Source:** https://www.frontendinterviewhandbook.com/css-questions/

 - [x] T-CSS-4) Describe z-index and how stacking context is formed.
   - **Explanation:** The `z-index` property in CSS controls the vertical stacking order of elements that overlap.
+Z-index only affects elements that have a position value which is not static.

   A stacking context is an element that contains a set of layers.
 The z-index values of its children are set relative to that element rather than to the document root.
 Layers outside of that context can't sit between layers within it.
   - **Source:** https://www.frontendinterviewhandbook.com/css-questions/

 - [x] T-CSS-5) Describe BFC (Block Formatting Context) and how it works.
+  - **Explanation:** A Block Formatting Context (BFC) is part of the visual CSS rendering of a web page in which block boxes are laid out.
+Floats, absolutely positioned elements, inline-blocks, table-cells, table-captions, and elements with overflow other than visible (except when that value has been propagated to the viewport) establish new block formatting contexts.

-  - **Explanation:** A BFC is an HTML box that satisfies at least one of the following conditions:
+   A BFC is an HTML box that satisfies at least one of the following conditions:
     - The value of float is not none.
     - The value of position is neither static nor relative.
     - The value of display is table-cell, table-caption, inline-block, flex, or inline-flex, grid, or inline-grid.